apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 So, it was bit of overhead, but the good news is that you don't ever have to configure this stuff again for this actor.
 Now, every time the content of your **main**/**master** branch changes, the actor on the Apify platform will rebuild based off of the newest code.

-A great way to think about it is that, by doing this, you are combining two steps into one!
+Think of it as combining two steps into one!
 Normally, you'd have to do a `git push` from your terminal in order to get the newest code onto GitHub, then run `apify push` to push it to the platform.

 It's also important to know that GitHub/Gitlab repository integration is standard practice.
-As projects grow, and the number of contributors and maintainers grows, it only makes sense to have a GitHub repository integrated with the project's actor.
-For the remainder of this course, all actors created will be integrated with a GitHub repository.
+As projects grow and the number of contributors and maintainers increases, it only makes sense to have a GitHub repository integrated with the project's Actor.
+For the remainder of this course, all Actors created will be integrated with a GitHub repository.

 ## Next up {#next}